Adam-Harris87/classification-project/readme.md

 host = 'data.codeup.com'

-# key findings, recommendations, and takeaways from your project.
+# Key findings, recommendations, and takeaways from your project.